Amaha / / / Anxiety vs Depression: Do I have Anxiety or Depression or both?

 Person experiencing mental health challenges showing anxiety vs depression symptoms difference

-Recent studies show that nearly 200 million Indians struggle with mental health issues, with anxiety and depression being the most common culprits.
+The Global Burden of Disease study (2017) shows that nearly 197 million Indians struggle with mental health issues, with anxiety and depression being the most common culprits.
 But here's what's confusing many people: these two conditions often feel similar and are used interchangeably by many, yet they're fundamentally different.

-Anxiety is more about anticipation of future scenarios, worrying about potential threats or negative outcomes, often without a specific immediate danger which is triggered due to increased activity in the prefrontal cortex.
-Anxiety and fear are adaptive responses rooted in the brain’s emotional centers, especially the Limbic system, Amygdala, hippocampus, prefrontal cortex
+Anxiety is more about the anticipation of future scenarios, worrying about potential threats or negative outcomes, often without a specific immediate danger.
+This is triggered due to increased activity in the prefrontal cortex.
+Anxiety and fear are adaptive responses rooted in the brain’s emotional centres, especially the Limbic system, the Amygdala, hippocampus, and the prefrontal cortex.

 Think of it this way: anxiety makes you feel like you're running a marathon even when you're sitting still.
 Depression makes you feel like you can't even get out of bed to start the race.